ragsns/CFContainersHOL/exercises/ex4/README.md

 myrabbit                           cloudamqp                                                  lemur                                                      create succeeded
 ```

 Next, we bind the service to the application using the following command.
-If necessary, restage the application.

 Notice the `manifest.yml` in this directory which looks like below.
 It has been updated to bind to the service that has just been created.
 You can bind to more services if you want.